tanmaykm/JudyDicts.jl/README.md

 [Judy arrays](http://en.wikipedia.org/wiki/Judy_array) are fast associative arrays with low memory usage.

-This is a wrapper over the Judy C library at [http://judy.sourceforge.net/](http://judy.sourceforge.net/), but also provides a array like syntax for ease of use.
+This is a wrapper over the Judy C library at [http://judy.sourceforge.net/](http://judy.sourceforge.net/), but also provides array like syntax for ease of use.

 Example (simple):
 -----------------